BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ___

-### Integrating the Branch SDK with a Xamarin solution
+### Integrating the Branch SDK with a Xamarin Solution

 The steps for integrating the Branch SDK with a project differ depending on whether or not the project is creating a Xamarin Forms application and on which mobile platform the project is intended, iOS or Android.
 Instructions for each of the four scenarios are provided below.
 ___